hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-1-web-app-with-a-database.md

 #### How do I do it?

-It's not rocket science but registered Hyper_ users are achieving this deployment in under 10 seconds!
+It's not rocket science but registered Hyper.sh users are achieving this deployment in under 10 seconds!
 Here's how:

 ``` shell
 hyper run -d --name db hyperhq/postgres